Choice of Birthplace

 So what about the mess?

 This is a common concern for families when thinking about home birth.
 As midwives we respect that you are having your baby in your home, and do our very best to protect carpets, beds and furniture from “mess”.
 Not all births are messy however, and very little clean up is generally required.
 At your 36 week home visit, your midwife will bring a “Home Birth Box” which will contain essential disposable items for the birth such as pads to prevent leaks, instruments for the birth, and hospital-grade wipes.
 Once your baby is born, we will assist with changing bed linen, helping you into the bath or shower, washing down surfaces and tidying up garbage or laundry into bags, as well as packing up all of our essential non-disposable equipment.
-The placenta is usually placed in a container with a lid for garbage day, unless you wish to freeze it if you plan to plant a tree (storage in winter months) or decide to encapsulate.
+The placenta is usually placed in a container with a lid and disposed of, or you can choose to freeze it if you plan to plant a tree (storage in winter months) or decide to encapsulate.
 The list of items required can be found by clicking the link below.

 Photo courtesy: Emily Tucker